 kubectldefault.
 Instructions on how to configure

 kubectlare shown under the Connect to your Cluster step when you create your cluster.
-To create a Kubernetes cluster on DigitalOcean, see Kubernetes Quickstart.
+To create a Kubernetes cluster on DigitalOcean, read the Kubernetes Quickstart.

-The Helm package manager installed on your local machine, and Tiller installed on your cluster.
-To do this, complete Steps 1 and 2 of the How To Install Software on Kubernetes Clusters with the Helm Package Manager tutorial.
+The Helm 3 package manager installed on your local machine.
+Complete Step 1 of the How To Install Software on Kubernetes Clusters with the Helm 3 Package Manager tutorial.

 The Nginx Ingress Controller installed on your cluster using Helm in order to use ExternalDNS with Ingress Resources.
 To do this, follow How to Set Up an Nginx Ingress on DigitalOcean Kubernetes Using Helm.
 You’ll need to set the